2ashy4u/CSE120Project/README.md

 # CSE120Project
 Training App Capstone Project

-This is a training monitoring website for Western Digital
+By default the SQL_ALCHEMY_URI is set to root:@127.0.0.1:3306

+"/Employees" shows a list of the user's employees